-There are no significant material orders passed by the regulators or courts ortribunals impacting the going concern status and the Company's future operations.
+There have been no significant and material orders passed by the Regulators or Courtsor Tribunals impacting the going concern status and the Companys operations.

-Your Directors place on record its appreciation for the contributions made by theemployees of the Company during the year under review.
+Your Directors place on record their appreciation to every employee of the Company fortheir hard work dedication and commitment during the year.
 Your Directors also thank thecustomers channel partners distributors vendors and bankers for their support andco-operation during the year.
-Your Directors also thank the Promoters of the Company fortheir advice and assistance during the year.
+Your Directors would also like to acknowledge the valuablesupport of the Promoters of the Company during the year.

 |For and on behalf of the Board of Directors || |